zakrywilson/zakrywilson.github.io/_posts/2015-11-29-remove-the-training-wheels.md

 layout:		  post
 title:			Remove the training wheels and use VIM
 date:			  2015-11-29 14:57
-summary:		Why I use VIM, how to become faster using it, and a cool trick I learned to take your VIM mastery to the next level
+summary:		Why I use VIM, why you should use it, and how to become faster with it
 categories:	VIM
 ---